 If anyone tries to talk with you or if you overhear others talking about any party, witness, evidence, or anything else about this case, walk away and immediately notify the Bailiff, who will notify me.
-Also, do not read or listen to any accounts or discussions of the case that may be reported by newspapers or other publications or by television or by radio.
+Also, do not read or listen to any accounts or discussions of the case that may be reported by newspapers or other publications, television, radio, the internet, or any social media.